Biggest fuck up?

-Attended and inadvertently promoted too many meetings that were clearly draining the life from the attendees and resulting in very little productive outcomes.
-To appear confident (and corporate) I started to schedule meetings with agendas when 5-minute chats would have done the trick.
+Attended and inadvertently promoted too many meetings that were clearly draining the life from the attendees and resulting in very few productive outcomes.
+To appear confident (and corporate), I started to schedule meetings with agendas when 5-minute chats would have done the trick.

-I started to volunteer for a charity, Diversity Role Models, who tackle LGBT bullying in schools.
+I started to volunteer for a charity, Diversity Role Models, which tackles LGBT bullying in schools.
 I’ve always had a dark, sarcastic, sometimes sardonic sense of humour, possibly as a distraction tactic when I personally felt exposed.
 It meant I was always quick to make a joke, sometimes at someone’s expense.
-I like satire and sarcasm but it shouldn’t tip over to meanness or lazy persecution of others.
+I like satire and sarcasm, but it shouldn’t tip over to meanness or lazy persecution of others.

-DRM focus on the negative impact of phrases like “that’s really gay”, “man up”, “don’t be such a girl about it” and it’s powerful to see how young people respond.
-I have been lazy with phrasing before so I really try to choose the right words.
-Seeking to be inclusive and politically correct is a good thing in business and shouldn’t be seen as a weakness or liberal effort to please.
-With events this year, I think we need to look at how our language effects others more than ever.
+DRM focus on the negative impact of phrases like “that’s really gay”, “man up”, and “don’t be such a girl about it”, and it’s powerful to see how young people respond.
+I have been lazy with phrasing before, so I really try to choose the right words.
+Seeking to be inclusive and politically correct is a good thing in business and shouldn’t be seen as a weakness or a liberal effort to please.
+With events this year, I think we need to look at how our language affects others more than ever.

 Try to get exposure to new and varied stuff, including meeting new people with backgrounds different to your own but don’t feel pressure to act confident if you genuinely don’t know or understand something.

 Sharing your view and being authentic is appreciated, but it’s also ok to say, “I don’t really have a view on that”, or “I’m undecided”.
 Leadership is less about knowing all the answers and more about showing you know where to look, who to ask, admitting where the gaps are etc.